LeoIannacone/goopg/doc/project.md

   // main objects
   Utils: contain some utils
-  Alert: is the banner added to the verified messages
+  Alert: is used to show messages to the users (like "Message has been signed and sent")
   Port: is the port communication to send and receive bundles
   SingedMessage: represents a Gmail signed message in the current view of the web page
   SingSendButton: represent a 'Sing and Send' button of the compositors